Neuberg cubic

 In Euclidean geometry, the Neuberg cubic is a special cubic plane curve associated with a reference triangle with several remarkable properties.
 It is named after Joseph Jean Baptiste Neuberg (30 October 1840 – 22 March 1926), a Luxembourger mathematician, who first introduced the curve in a paper published in 1884.
-The curve appears as the first item, with identification number K001, in Bernard Gilbert's Catalogue of Triangle Cubics which is a compilation of extensive information about more than 1200 triangle cubics.
+The curve appears as the first item, with identification number K001, in Bernard Gibert's Catalogue of Triangle Cubics which is a compilation of extensive information about more than 1200 triangle cubics.

 Definitions

 The Neuberg cubic can be defined as a locus in many different ways.
 One way is to define it as a locus of a point P in the plane of the reference triangle △ABC such that, if the reflections of P in the sidelines of triangle △ABC are P_{a}, P_{b}, P_{c}, then the lines AP_{a}, BP_{b}, CP_{c} are concurrent.
 However, it needs to be proved that the locus so defined is indeed a cubic curve.
 A second way is to define it as the locus of point P such that if O_{a}, O_{b}, O_{c} are the circumcenters of triangles △BPC, △CPA, △APB, then the lines AO_{a}, BO_{b}, CO_{c} are concurrent.
 Yet another way is to define it as the locus of P satisfying the following property known as the quadrangles involutifs (this was the way in which Neuberg introduced the curve):